 State broadcaster

-Status: Preparing 2026 Spring Festival Gala for February 16
+Status: Completed final rehearsal for 2026 Spring Festival Gala; broadcast scheduled February 16

 Produces the Spring Festival Gala, the world's most-watched annual television broadcast since 1983.